CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 ### Use private repositories with CC_NPM_REGISTRY and NPM_TOKEN

 Since April 2015, npmjs.com allows you to have private repositories.
 If you want to use a private repository on npmjs.com (the default one), you only need to provide the *token* part.
-So to register your auth token, you need to add to your application the `NPM_TOKEN` environment variable.
+To register your auth token, you need to add to your application the `NPM_TOKEN` environment variable.

 ``` javascript
 Example: